na-na-hi/renget/archive/vtailorachecklist.md

 Lorelai Loch | - | - | -

 ## -> AuroraLiveVR <-
-!!! note Will fix
-	Serafina is marked as indie with the subname AuroraLiveVR in the Lora Rentry, this is a massive fuck up on my part, I will be updating her placement the next time I do a rentry dumping update.
-My Apologies for this even happening.
 !!! info Available Loras without the need of updates and have been tested.
 	Serafina